2.3.3 |

 composition.
 This is what makes nan in itself representative of

-neutrality.
-Nan has therefore been chosen as a prefix with which
+That is why nan has been selected as a prefix with which the name

 neutrality can be derived